cirosantilli/linux-cheat/dev-filesystem.md

 TODO example.

+## /dev/mem

+    man mem

+Allows you to read physical memory.

 ## /dev/fb0

 ## Framebuffer

+TODO what is it exactly?

 I think this can be used to dump and write to the screen.

+Used by `fbi` to show images to screen, also used by X I guess?

+Looks like the X-server is implemented through it!

 TODO: minimal example.